Craig R. Barrett Award for Innovation

 2019

-Shriya Reddy, 15, of Northville, Michigan, received the new Craig R. Barrett Award for Innovation, funded through Society for Science and the Public, for her novel, noninvasive approach for rapidly diagnosing melanoma lesions.
+Shriya Reddy, 15, of Northville, Michigan, received the new Craig R. Barrett Award for Innovation, funded through Society for Science, for her novel, noninvasive approach for rapidly diagnosing melanoma lesions.

 BMED046 — A Novel, Noninvasive Approach to Melanoma Diagnosis Using Optical Coherence Tomography and Bioconjugated Gold Nanoparticles